alexflo104/Movie-Data-Analysis/README.md

 ![Result1](<README images/Result_7.JPG>)

-From result above we can see that we got results where the budget is higher than the average budget.
+From the results above we can see that we got results where the budget is higher than the average budget.
 On the first result we can see that the film The Shining had a budget of $27,998,772 and the average for a drama film was $12,975,776.
-We can see that the budget for The Shining was highes than the average budget of a drama film.
-The second result is the adventure film The Blue Lagoon that had a budget of $54,353,106 and the average budget for a adventure film is $19,274,470.
+We can see that the budget for The Shining was higher than the average budget for drama films.
+The second result is the adventure film The Blue Lagoon that had a budget of $54,353,106 and the average budget for an adventure film is $19,274,470.

 ***

-8. List movies that had a lower score than the average score of other movies released in the same year, but received more than 100,000 votes.
+8. List movies that had a lower score than the average score of other movies released in the same year but received more than 100,000 votes.

 - This is very similar to the previous question and first we need to retrieve the name, year, votes, score, and the avg score.
-- Second we create a CTE to get the average score of each year.
+- Second, we create a CTE to get the average score of each year.
-- We then join the dataset with the cte with the condition that the year is equal.
+- We then join the dataset with the CTE on the condition that the year is equal.
-- Lastly we filter the results to only show those where the score is greater than the year average score and that is has more than 100,000 votes.
+- Lastly, we filter the results to only show those where the score is greater than the average score and that has more than 100,000 votes.

 Query: